 This genus of La Giang is a vine plant and grows mostly in riverbanks across Indochina.
 The La Giang chicken soup is a specialty food in Southern Vietnam, and the La Giang beef hotpot in Cu Chi District is also a favored dish by many locals.
 The taste of La Giang adds a light sour flavor to the soup, which is quite different from the sweet and sour taste of tamarinds.

 Cu Sen (lotus root) has a bit of starchy texture to it, while Ngo Sen (lotus root string) is crunchy and plain in flavor.
 Cu Sen is mostly used as a sweetening ingredient in soup or for a myriad of Vietnamese sweet soup desserts, or stir-fried with beef.
-On the other hand, Ngo Sen is mostly mixed to serve with carrot, boiled shrimp, pork, and fish sauce in the most common salad in Vietnam (Goi Ngo Sen); sometimes you can use Ngo Sen in a stewed soup as well.
+On the other hand, Ngo Sen is mostly mixed to serve with carrot, boiled shrimp, pork, and fish sauce in the most common salad in Vietnam (Goi Ngo Sen).

 Stir-fried lotus roots